Calendars of Confirmation

 Other Finding Aids

-Descriptive list.
+Descriptive list

 Conditions Governing Use

 Reproduction is available subject to preservation requirements.
-Charges are made for this service, and copyright and other restrictions may apply.
+Charges may be made for this service, and copyright and other restrictions may apply; please check with the Duty Archivist.